santiago0451/article/README.md

-# article
+# Article
-An incredible article for the curse of Git and GitHub of Platzi
+An incredible article for the curse of Git and GitHub of Platzi.

+If you read this, this is just a proyect that i am just using to learn Git and GitHub.